alitaami/GreenhouseMonitor_IoT/README.md

 Contributions are welcome!
 Please fork the repository, make your changes, and submit a pull request.
 Be sure to adhere to the project's coding standards and guidelines.

-License:

-This project is licensed under the MIT License.
-See the LICENSE file for more details.

 Acknowledgments:

     Bootstrap CSS: https://getbootstrap.com/